Logistical Consideration - image

 Get travel insurance

-Check if your organization provides adequate travel insurance for fieldwork.
+Check if your institution or organization provides adequate travel insurance for fieldwork.
 If not, ensure you have your own travel insurance that covers all aspects of your research, including health and accident coverage, especially in remote or risky areas.

 Find accommodations

-Consider personal nutrition and food options
+Consider food options

 Plan for site accessibility and transport